Knguyen-dev/Blog-API/README.md

 - This is a good site to take design inspiration off of, but it's quite complex.
 2. Site 2: https://blog-client-dovimaj.vercel.app/
 - Here's an easy site to copy off of.
+3. https://www.mohammadfaisal.dev/blog; this one would be difficult, but I think I like their simplified blog page a lot better than my youtube-esque one.
+I guess it's probably better if I personalize my website a bit.

 # How can we do image storage:
 1. File system: Store images on web server file system.
 Downsides are